 - 1.5 – 24%

 When planning investments in a compact with a developing country, MCC considers a 10% economic rate of return (ERR) as the threshold to yield sufficient returns for that country’s citizens.
 The ex-ante grant ERRs were calculated by MCA-Indonesia economists and reviewed by MCC.
 The range of the original ERRs for the three grants are: 23.83 percent, 20.74 percent, and 19.96 percent.
 Their respective evaluation-based ERRs are: 8.63 percent, 1.51 percent, and 24.20 percent.
 Both the ex-ante and the evaluation-based ERRs look at the entire grant, not just the peatland components.
+The main driver of the lower evaluation-based ERR was an overestimate of the value of fire damage in the ex-ante ERR in two of the peatland grants.
+One of these grants also excluded maintenance costs and overestimated benefits to smallholder producers in the ex-ante ERR.

 A government partnership is critical early in development to ensure there is mutual understanding for the project to enable post-compact sustainability.